input-output-hk/cardano-sl/cluster/README.md

 ## Configuring Nodes

-_Almost anything_ from the normal CLI arguments of a node or a wallet node can be configured via an ENV variable using an `UPPER_SNAKE_CASE` naming, correctly prefixed with `DEMO_` with a few gotchas:
+_Almost anything_ from the normal CLI arguments of a node can be configured via an ENV variable using an `UPPER_SNAKE_CASE` naming, correctly prefixed with `DEMO_` with a few gotchas: